Keep plastic out of Narragansett Bay

 Hundreds of millions of plastic bags

 Rhode Islanders use hundreds of millions of disposable plastic bags every year—most of which we use only once, for the few minutes it takes us to get home from the store.
-Even if they make their way to landfills, these bags end up getting carried by the wind into Narragansett Bay and our parks, beaches and rivers.
+Even when they make their way to landfills, these bags often end up getting carried by the wind into Narragansett Bay and our parks, beaches and rivers.

 Marine environment in danger